nirv-ai/docs/vault/README.md

 - if your directory structure _does not_ match below
   - modify the inputs in the `# INTERFACE` section that follows
-- CORE vs $REPO_DIR
+- config/core vs config/$APP_NAME & $REPO_DIR
+  - config/core: owned by vault operators
     - the core directory should be the single source of truth and under tight security
+  - config/$APP_NAME: vault configuration files that have been approved by operators
+  - $REPO_DIR: the vault application being bootstrapped
-  - $REPO_DIR: useful for migrating an app to zero trust and offloading app integration to app owners
+    - useful for migrating an app to zero trust while offloading app integration & testing to app owners
-    - owners can bootstrap a development vault instance specific for their service
     - when integration is complete
-      - operators can validate their vault configs
+      - operators can validate their vault configs: then copy those files into an isolated config/$APP_NAME DIR
-      - the core vault server can then consume isolated files with 0 headaches
+      - the core vault server can then consume those isolated files with 0 headaches
+      - app owners can continue to iterate and repeat the request > approve > bootstrap cycle

 ```sh